ELee-Wuollet13/PizzaFriday/README.md

 * _Search my GitHub account at ELee-Wuollet13_
 * _Select 'PizzaFriday from my repositories_
 * _Clone the URL link at the top_
-* _Open the console control(or GitBash on pc) and type 'git clone ' and paste the coppied URL_
+* _Open the console control(or GitBash on pc) and type 'git clone ' and paste the copied URL_
 * _Enter the new folder by double-clicking and then double click on the object 'index.html' and selecting you main browser

 ## Known Bugs

-_Currently this app is experiencing difficulty defining certain functions and properly recognizing which bits do what.
+_Currently this app produces the result without spaces between the sections defining size and toppings.
 Work is ongoing._

 ## Support and contact details